The Calabria of ghost towns

 Let us discover them together, from north to south, in an itinerary to discover Calabria's "ghost cities".

 Earthquakes and landslides, floods and emigration are among the most frequent reasons for the depopulation of Calabria, particularly of the small inland villages nestled on the mountain and hillside heights.
 Places that now look out to the sea from the heights of a solitude that has something dramatic, yet profoundly romantic about it.
+Abandoned houses are poetry, with their doors and windows wide open to rooms that still bear the original furnishings of yesteryear, the half-painted tables, the everyday objects almost waiting for their rightful owners to return to use them.
+A suspended universe is that of the "ghost towns" in Calabria, whose chapels shrouded in brambles, narrow streets cluttered with weeds and panoramic views between the sea and the mountains tell a fascinating story of traditions, myths and legends.

 We set off on an itinerary among the ancient abandoned villages in Calabria to discover their past, present and, why not, future prospects.
 From north to south, the "ghost towns" that you can visit are:

-Avena is the "ghost town" of the Lao Valley displaced by the 1982 earthquake.
-Clinging to its panoramic cliff, Avena preserves among its alleys the remains of buildings that are still full of charm, such as the Church of the Holy Trinity (16th century) and the Castle.
-Private dwellings seem frozen in time, with household objects left waiting to return, in an atmosphere of precariousness shrouded in silence.
+The itinerary to discover the “ghost towns” starts from the province of Cosenza and the site of Avena, a hamlet of Papasidero, a village in the Pollino National Park already known for the Romito Cave (a prehistoric site of global importance).
+Avena is the “ghost town” of the “Valle del Fiume Lao” Nature Reserve, depopulated due to the 1982 earthquake.
+Clinging to its panoramic rock, Avena preserves the remains of buildings that are still full of charm, such as the Church of the Holy Trinity (16th century) and the Castle.
+The private homes seem frozen in time, with household objects left behind in anticipation of a return, in an atmosphere of precariousness shrouded in silence.

-Like so many other villages, Papaglionti was also abandoned due to a flood in 1952 and today, although it is shrouded in brambles and nature has reclaimed its space, it still preserves the remains of the Church of San Pantaleone and the 18th-century Francia Palace, as well as the remains of dwellings crystallised in time, with their furnishings waiting to return.
-Along the way, there is also an interesting 17th-century calvary with a painting of the crucifixion.
+The province of Vibo Valentia also has its own “ghost town”.
+It is Papaglionti, located 460 metres above sea level, near Zungri, where there is also an ancient rock site to visit: the Zungri Caves.
+The place name, probably of Greek-Byzantine origin, derives from Paleontos (or Papas Leonitius), possibly referring to the clergyman who owned the farmhouse.
+Like many other villages, Papaglionti was abandoned due to a flood in 1952, and today, although it is surrounded by brambles and nature that has reclaimed its space, it still preserves the remains of the Church of San Pantaleone and the 18th-century Palazzo di Francia, as well as the remains of houses frozen in time, with their furnishings waiting for a return.
+Along the road, there is also an interesting 17th-century calvary with a painting depicting the crucifixion.

-The first village to visit is Roghudi, 500 metres above sea level on a rock in the heart of the Amendolea torrent, in the Grecanica ethnic minority area.
-It is not easy to get there, the road is impassable and, as the site's Greek name suggests, full of "rogòdes" (or "rhekhodes", rugged crevasses), to which ancient and lugubrious legends are linked.
-One of these tells of children tied to the outer walls of houses, on which hooks still survive, to prevent them from falling into the precipices while playing unattended.
-Often, the mysterious nocturnal disappearances of men and children were blamed on the naràde, mythological creatures that were half-woman and half-mule.
+Finally, we reach the province of Reggio Calabria and three unmissable gems for lovers of ghost towns.
+The first village to visit is Roghudi, located 500 metres above sea level on a rock in the heart of the Amendolea river valley, in an area with a Greek ethnic minority.
+It is not easy to get there: the road is rough and, as the Greek name of the site suggests, full of “rogòdes” (or “rhekhodes”, harsh crevices), to which ancient and gloomy legends are linked.
+One of these tells of children tied to the outer walls of houses, on which the hooks still survive, to prevent them from falling into the precipices while playing unsupervised.
+Often, mysterious night-time disappearances were attributed to the naràde, mythological creatures that were half woman and half mule.

-The cliff is the same one that in the 16th century witnessed the tragedy known as the "Massacre of the Alberti", named after the noble family that held the territory.
-A passionate and heinous crime, on which the dark legend still hovers today that, one day, the "five fingers" of the mountain will close like a fist on the town.
-The more daring (or romantic) can tempt fate and spend a night in the silent magic of this abandoned place, which now offers tourists the hospitality of its small houses restored in the form of a diffuse hotel and the folklore of its small craft workshops.
+Not far away, among the most beautiful and redeveloped ghost towns in Calabria, is Pentedattilo, whose name in Greek literally means “five fingers” and refers to the particular shape of the rock spur on which the village is carved.
+Getting there is easy, and the view of the houses and the ancient church with its unmistakable bell tower is like a small nativity scene set in a cliff.
+The cliff is the same one that in the 16th century witnessed the tragedy known as the “Alberti massacre”, named after the noble family that owned the territory.
+A passionate and brutal crime, which is still shrouded in a dark legend that one day the “five fingers” of the mountain will close in on the village.
+The more daring can tempt fate and spend a night in the silent magic of the village, which offers tourists the hospitality of its renovated houses in the form of a scattered hotel and the folklore of its small artisan shops.

 https://calabriastraordinaria.it/en/news/the-calabria-of-ghost-towns